edulinq/autograder-server/docs/development.md

 For example, the handler for `users/list` is called `HandleList` and located in the file `internal/api/users/list.go`.

+### Automatic API Descriptions

+The server generates API descriptions automatically from source code.

+ - Each API endpoint must have a comment describing the endpoint attached to the handler's function declaration.
+ - User-facing input fields must include a `json` tag to appear in the description.
+ - Required fields must also include a `required` tag with an empty value.

+For example, the field tag for the required `UserEmail` input field is `json:"user-email" required:""`.

 ### Passwords/Tokens

 No password or token should be sent to the server as cleartext.